Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 Yes, I'm aware this changelog is ugly as sin.
 Hopefully at some point I can finally fix this.
+Help wanted for CSS and cleanup.

 Current fixed issues list, anything marked 'Dedup' means Deduplication as in the record is at least one exact duplicated object reference at the same exact position in the associated plugin master file:

-🟥: Removed, 🟩: Added, 🟨: Changed
+🟥: Removed, 🟩: Added (Any line with New\ just needs a find and replace with that), 🟨: Changed

 There are lines below with extra spacing, from Absterge documentation merges that I still need to clean up.

+-- **82**

+- New\ \[Pending\]

--- **81**
+-- 81

 - New\ \[D9BD\] Added a new dynamic disable for the CSEP Buzzard's Bounties VC at the request of Pig.
 (58626)
 - New\ \[E69C\] Update landscape as well related to the below line and also fix the water assignment to the correct texture set.
 ExtOceanWater -> ExtRiverCharlesUpper